-How AI Will Transform the Way You Work
+How AI Will Change The Way We Work

 Beyond specs, agile, mobile, AI is the next disruption.
 Going forward, you’ll need to teach technology.